Huanli-Meng/pulsar/site2/docs/client-libraries-go.md

 Parameter | Description | Default
 :---------|:------------|:-------
 `Topic` | The Pulsar [topic](reference-terminology.md#topic) on which the consumer will establish a subscription and listen for messages |
-`Topics` | Specify a list of topics this consumer will subscribe on.
+`Topics` | Specify a list of topics that consumer will subscribe on.
 Either a topic, a list of topics or a topics pattern are required when subscribing |
 `TopicsPattern` | Specify a regular expression to subscribe to multiple topics under the same namespace.
 Either a topic, a list of topics or a topics pattern are required when subscribing |
 `SubscriptionName` | The subscription name for this consumer |
 `Properties` | Attach a set of application defined properties to the consumer.
 This properties will be visible in the topic stats|